AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-12-04-swift-on-linux-in-vbox-on-osx.md

     export PATH="${HOME}/swift-not-so-much/swift-2.2-RELEASE-ubuntu15.10/usr/bin:$PATH"
     popd

-Apple says we also need to install clang, so lets do this as well:
+Apple says we also need to install clang, so let's do this as well:

     sudo apt-get install clang